“One who can drive further once the effort gets painful is the one who wins” – Roger Bannister

 To acclimatize to the higher altitude – the plan for the next day, was to hike to 13K feet to Everest View Hotel and come back down for a 5Hr hike.
 We left early around 8.00 am after a healthy breakfast.
 Hiking up during the day and coming back to lower altitude is a typically what most hikers do at this altitude to allow the body to get adjusted to the altitude and low oxygen level.

 This was an uneventful day as we hiked slowly but steadily through the beautiful valleys and terrain.
 All hikes around NaamcheBazaar were very steep and one needed to stop every 20-30 min for a break.
-Hiking on the beautiful slopes of this beautiful city we could see the far out snow peak mountains and the closer mountains with steep gradients and a lots of waterfalls.
+Hiking on the beautiful slopes of this beautiful village, we could see the far out snow peak mountains and the closer mountains with steep gradients and a lots of waterfalls.

 On the hike we were also pointed to at the trails we would be taking the next day to go to Phortse at 14K feet.
 At the Everest View hotel – though we could not see Mt.
 Everest due to cloud covering, but we got good views of other nearby peaks and some other distant mountains.